piranha/mesto/README.md

 ### Basic

-This is fairly simple `assoc-in` call, identical to one from `clojure.core` (but only operating on an inner storage of Yhid).
+This is fairly simple `assoc-in` call, identical to one from `clojure.core` (but only operating on an inner storage of Mesto).

     (y/assoc-in [:countries :ukraine] {:capital "Kyiv" :location "Europe"})